 Laparoscopic Power Morcellator Lawsuits

 There are two different means that patients have for obtaining compensation for any harms that they may have suffered from laparoscopic power morcellators.
 The first is a suit against the manufacturer of the device for any defects in the product.
+This lawsuit could lead to a power morcellator lawsuit settlement.
 The second is a medical malpractice suit against the doctor, especially given that the doctor may not have been able to distinguish between a uterine fibroid and cancerous tissue.